-The referral to the Constitutional Court in the concrete judicial review is limited to the different types and hierarchies of judges, courts and tribunals and neither political organs nor individuals are entitled to do so.
+Referral to the Constitutional Court for concrete judicial review is limited to the different types and hierarchies of judges, courts and tribunals and neither political organs nor individuals are entitled to do this.

-The parties to the process may ask the tribunal or the judge to submit the issue at the Constitutional Court but it is up to the tribunal or judge to decide on whether to bring it or not.
-In Italy, Belgium and Germany parties to the pending case are permitted to intervene in the proceeding before the Constitutional Court.
+The parties to the case may ask the tribunal or the judge to submit the issue to the Constitutional Court but it is up to the tribunal or judge to decide on whether or not to do so.
+In Italy, Belgium and Germany parties to the pending case are permitted to intervene in the proceedings before the Constitutional Court.